 Versatility is probably the very reason that you’re thinking of buying a 5,000-watt generator.
 With this size of unit, you kind of get the best of both worlds.
-You’re looking to buy something that sits in a bracket which overlaps both the power section and the very desirable portability section of what is available on the market.
+You’re looking to buy something that sits in a bracket that overlaps both the power section and the very desirable portability section of what is available on the market.
 When it comes to finding the best 5,000-watt generator, the choice can be a bit overwhelming, to say the very least.
 The marketplace is packed with many models, and all have very different features.

 Our number one choice on the list of the best 5kW generators is probably also the best quiet 5,000-watt generator you’re ever likely to be able to find among the conventional generator types.
 It really is a beautiful thing to behold.